Core surfaces / Subscriptions

 deletedrow deletesbtc-flows.transfers.deleted

-Beyond the per-subscription HMAC above, every delivery — in any format (standard-webhooks — the default — raw, cloudevents, trigger, cloudflare, inngest) — also carries an authenticity signature that proves it came from Secondlayer.
+Beyond the per-subscription HMAC, every delivery in any format carries an authenticity signature proving it came from Secondlayer.
 Three headers ride on every POST:

 HeaderPurpose